 Treatment will depend on the severity and location of your plaque buildup.
 The authors of a 2020 review note that reversing atherosclerosis involves managing all major risk factors, including:

 Diet (eating plan), physical activity, and stress management may also help you “unclog” your arteries.
-However, bypass surgery may be needed to help prevent complications.
+However, revascularization with either angioplasty with stenting or bypass surgery may be needed to prevent or manage complications.

 Keep reading to learn more about what you can do to help unclog your arteries.